NixOS/rfcs/rfcs/0127-issues-warnings.md

 ### Package problems

 A new attribute is added to the `meta` section of a package: `problems`.
-If present, it is a an attribute set of attrsets which each have at least the following fields:
+If present, it is a an attribute set of attrsets where the keys are the problem names and the values have at least the following fields each:

 - `kind`: The 'kind' of the problem, see [problem kinds](#problem-kinds) for allowed values.
 Defaults to the attribute set key.
 - `message`: Required.
 A string message describing the issue with the package.
 The value should:
   - Start with the "This package", "The application" or equivalent, or simply with the package name.
   - Be capitalized (unless it starts with the package name).
   - Use a period at the end.
-- `date`: Required.
-An ISO 8601 `yyyy-mm-dd`-formatted date from when the issue was added.
 - `urls`: Optional, list of strings.
 Can be used to link issues, pull requests and other related items.

 Problem kinds may specify additional attributes.
 Apart from that, other attributes are not allowed.